narchondas/narchondas.github.io/Research Methods and Professional Practice/readme.md

 * Take e-notes and highlight the most important sections.

 * Understand the formative activities and test my knowledge with examples.

-* Prepare all seminar activities.

-* Perform the required formative activities of the Module Unit.

 * Plan in advance for the assignments.